|Core Course Title (Semester)|

 Fall core courses

-This course will introduce students to the software package SAS for use in cleaning and analyzing data.
-Topics covered include writing SAS programs; entering, importing and saving data; formatting and labeling data; manipulating variables and creating new ones; dealing with missing values; merging and appending datasets; and running basic descriptive statistics and making graphs.
+This course will introduce students to the software package R for use in cleaning and analyzing data.
+Topics covered include writing R programs; entering, importing and saving data; manipulating variables and creating new ones; dealing with missing values; merging and appending datasets; and running basic descriptive statistics and making graphs.
 Students who receive a 90% or higher on the exam will be exempt from taking the course and will receive proficiency credit.

-Course note: Students with previous SAS experience may opt out of this required class by taking the final exam before August 13, 2021.
+Course note: Students with previous R experience may opt out of this required class by taking the final exam before August 19, 2022.

 This course introduces the basic principles and methods of epidemiology, with an emphasis on critical thinking, analytic skills and application to clinical practice.
 Topics include: outcome measures; methods of adjustment; surveillance; quantitative study designs; and sources of data.
 Designed for those with a clinical background, the course will provide tools for critically evaluating the literature and skills to practice evidence-based medicine.
 Course activities: lectures, midterm and final exams, class participation, problem sets and papers.